Ahmad-Saeeed/EdvancePlatform/README.md

 # EdvancePlatform
-An automation testing for "Edvance" platform
+A Test Automation project for "Edvance" platform